 Non-Thesis Master’s Program in Geography

-Currently thirty-three (30) credit hours are needed to complete the non-thesis option.
+Currently thirty (30) credit hours are needed to complete the non-thesis option.
 Students must earn a grade of “B” or better in each of the core courses (total 9 credit hours): GEO5058 Survey of Geographic Thought (3), GEO5118C Introduction to Geographic Research (3), GEO5165C Quantitative Geography (3) OR GEO6113 Qualitative Geography (3).
 In addition, each student must earn a grade of “B–” or better in elective courses totaling another 21 credit hours.
 Elective courses must be selected in consultation with the Graduate Program Director.